I don’t know about you, but I grew up with those dye kits for Easter Eggs that always left a little “to be desired” in terms of design and color.

 Also, just before you start this DIY, soak your eggs in distilled white vinegar for 2 minutes.
 This will help the dye adhere and look more vibrant on your eggs.

 Don’t rinse the vinegar off when the two minutes are up!
-Just place on a paper towel and gently blot.
+Just place them on a paper towel and gently blot.

 The Really “Cool” Part!